Support and services for diverse needs

 The country of birth across the Eastern Health primary catchment population was most commonly identified as Australia (2021 Census) with an average of 65%.

 The next most common country of birth was China, where 7% of the population was born.
-The next most common countries of birth are shown in the graph below including the change from 2016.

 Primary Language